mikelee1313/CheckUpdate-SQLAlias/README.md

 8. The "**Delete**" option will delete all values in both the 32bit and 64bit "Connect to" keys.

-   Note: Use this option with caution as it will delete all current SQL Alias's and could impact you service if this action is not totally understood.
+   Note: Use this option with caution as it will delete all current SQL Alias's and could impact your service if this action is not totally understood.